Samxzeng2019/CapstoneProject/README.md

 Movies with attributes title and release date
 Actors with attributes name, age and gender

-### Endpoints:
-GET /actors and /movies
-DELETE /actors/ and /movies/
-POST /actors and /movies and
-PATCH /actors/ and /movies/

 ### Roles:
-- Casting Assistant
+#### Casting Assistant
 Can view actors and movies
+- get:actors
+- get:movies

-- Casting Director
+#### Casting Director
 All permissions a Casting Assistant has and…
 Add or delete an actor from the database
 Modify actors or movies
+- delete:actors
+- get:actors
+- get:movies
+- patch:actors
+- patch:movies
+- post:movies

-- Executive Producer
+#### Executive Producer
 All permissions a Casting Director has and…
 Add or delete a movie from the database
+- delete:actors
+- delete:movies
+- get:actors
+- get:movies
+- patch:actors
+- patch:movies
+- post:actors
+- post:movies

 ### Permissions:
 - delete:actors